 2 Revoked by the West Coast Estuarine Fishery (Interim) Management Plan Revocation Notice 2014 (see Gazette 25 Mar 2014 p.
 839).

 3 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this reprint the former Department of Conservation and Land Management is called the Department of Parks and Wildlife.
+At the time of this compilation the former Department of Conservation and Land Management is called the Department of Parks and Wildlife.

 4 Revoked by the West Coast Rock Lobster Management Plan Revocation Notice 2012 (see Gazette 21 Dec 2012 p.
 6656).